-As described in Note A to the statutory basis financial statements, the Association prepared these statutory basis financial statements using accounting practices prescribed or permitted by the North Carolina Department of Insurance, which is a basis of accounting other than accounting principles generally accepted in the United States of America (GAAP).
+As described in Note A to the statutory basis financial statements, the Association prepared these statutory basis financial statements using accounting practices prescribed or permitted by the North Carolina Department of Insurance (statutory accounting practices), which is a basis of accounting other than accounting principles generally accepted in the United States of America (GAAP).
 Accordingly, the statutory basis financial statements are not intended to be presented in accordance with GAAP.
-The effects on the statutory basis financial statements of the variances between statutory accounting practices and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.
+The effects on the statutory basis financial statements of the variances between statutory accounting practices and GAAP, although not reasonably determinable, are presumed to be material.